 4. How do you want to show up differently this year?

 These 4 questions will tell you a lot about where you are and if you need additional support.
-If you find yourself stuck in answering any of these questions or feel like the tools you have aren't sufficient to manage the level of stress coming your way, you may need additional support.
+If you find yourself stuck answering any of these questions or feel like the tools you have aren't sufficient to manage the level of stress coming your way, you may need additional support.

+This is the year you can break free form the patterns.
 I am rooting for you, sis!